Family of Tyre Nichols prepares to lay him to rest

 Associated Press

 MEMPHIS, Tenn.
-(AP) — The family of Tyre Nichols planned to lay him to rest on Wednesday, three weeks after he was beaten to death by Memphis police after a traffic stop.
+(AP) — The family of Tyre Nichols plans to lay him to rest on Wednesday, three weeks after he died following a brutal beating by Memphis police after a traffic stop.

 In those three weeks, five police officers have been fired and charged with murder, and their specialized unit was disbanded.
 Two more officers have been suspended.
 Also fired: two Memphis Fire Department emergency medical workers and a lieutenant.
 And more discipline could be coming.